openSUSE/doc-ci/README.rst

 3. Create a file named .travis-build-docs in the root directory of your repository and add all DC files that should be build.
 Use one line per DC file.

+4. Add links to the builds to the index.html of the SUSEdoc/susedoc.github.io repository.